 To take the Chinese Placement Evaluation, contact the UC Davis Language Learning Center (DLC) at 530-752-1508 or email them at firstname.lastname@example.org.
-The assessment will be given at the DLC located in 53 Olson Hall.
+The assessment can be completed online at https://ucdlc.ucdavis.edu/internal-foreign-language-exams.

 |All Other Language Placement Exams or questions about foreign language requirements